How To Play Codenames With 2 Players | Explained And Solved!

 However, I would definitely recommend investing in Codenames Duet if you often find yourself playing two players.
 This is a really great game that can also work with your current game too.

 If you enjoy playing Codenames with two payers then perhaps you would enjoy the excellent strategy game Santorini.
-There is also the Dice Throne Season 2 game for two players, Huntress Vs Tactician.
-Check out the articles below.
+For two players there is also Dice Throne: Season 2 Huntress Vs Tactician.